-Ignoring these sources of stress are ignored, they can lead to accidents in the workplace, injuries, and even more stress.
-Stress from one of these sources can be difficult to overcome, but stress from more than one of these sources can be debilitating.
+Ignoring these sources of stress can lead to accidents in the workplace, injuries, and even more stress.
+Stress from one of these sources can be challenging to overcome, but stress from more than one of these sources can be debilitating.

 The four chapters include:

-This workbook is also available in PDF eBook format, making it simple to store on your computer or mobile device, and to access with a PDF viewer.
-The PDF format also allows you to easily print copies of the activities and worksheets during therapy and counseling sessions.
+This workbook is also available in PDF eBook format, making it simple to store on your computer or mobile device and access with a PDF viewer.
+The PDF format allows you to easily print copies of the activities and worksheets during therapy and counseling sessions.

 Need a creative way to start your session?
 Use the Coping with Stress in the Workplace Card Deck.
 The open-ended questions will break the ice and stimulate conversation.
 Use them alone or in conjunction with the corresponding page in the book.